homer0/projext/documents/projectConfiguration.md

 > }
 > ```

-When the dev server is being proxied (using `nginx` for example), there are certain functionalities, like hot module replacement and live reload, that need to be aware of this, so you need to use these options:
+When the dev server is being proxied (using `nginx` for example), there are certain functionalities, like hot module replacement and live reload that need to be aware of this, so you need to use these options:

 - `enabled`: Whether the server is being proxied or not.
 - `hostname`: The hostname used.
 If `null`, it will use the same as `devServer.hostname`.